-Much of the traditional ethical systems and philosophies that have influenced the United States stems from Christianbased and scientific empiricism [42].
+Much of the traditional ethical systems and philosophies that have influenced the United States stems from Christian-based and scientific empiricism [48].
 Positivism assumes there is one universal that can be counted or measured.
-In addition, it postulates that reality is objective and value-free [42].
+In addition, it postulates that reality is objective and value-free [48].
 This positivistic approach to ethics was challenged by Joseph Fletcher in 1966 when he published Situation Ethics.
 He challenged the assumption made by many scholars in the 20th century that one resolved ethical dilemmas by turning to universally accepted principles.
-His work caused a paradigm shift from a universal approach to ethics to deconstructing it and developing a constructivist, contextual approach [42].
-In situation ethics, one takes the context (including culture and diversity) into account.
+His work caused a paradigm shift from a universal approach to ethics to deconstructing it and developing a constructivist, contextual approach [48].
+Consequently, in situation ethics, one takes the context (including culture and diversity) into account.